 I think the obvious answer is that the lecturers on the paramedic course were fantastic; without their knowledge, dedication, and expertise I would not have achieved the level of success that I have done since graduation.
 Such capability has clearly been accrued through successfully running the programme for a number of years, using the experience gained from careers as operational Paramedics and fostering strong partnerships with South Western Ambulance Service and other clinical disciplines, allowing for excellent placement opportunities.
 On a personal level, the course helped me to develop my confidence and maturity and certainly changed my outlook on life by regularly dealing with sensitive and emotional incidents.

 Did you undertake a placement during your degree and if so, how did this benefit you?

-The paramedic course at Plymouth University is equally divided between theory days on campus and practical placements.
-Obviously, most of your time on placement will be spent at your allocated ambulance station; however, placements in other emergency and urgent care settings, such as A&E departments and Minor Injuries Units, in addition to other clinical specialties such as anaesthetics, maternity, mental health, coronary care, and paediatrics helped me to develop the diverse array of skills necessary to perform in the role of a Paramedic.
+The paramedic course at the University of Plymouth is equally divided between theory days on campus and practical placements.
+Obviously, most of your time on placement will be spent at your allocated ambulance station; however, placements in other emergency and urgent care settings, such as A&E departments and Minor Injuries Units, in addition to other clinical specialities such as anaesthetics, maternity, mental health, coronary care, and paediatrics helped me to develop the diverse array of skills necessary to perform in the role of a Paramedic.

 What is your favourite memory of studying at Plymouth?